Find Grad Schools

 34 Yearly Graduations

 University of Denver is the 2nd most popular school in the nation for students seeking a graduate certificate in resource management.
 Each year, around 13,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $53,640 per year, while in-state graduate students, on average, pay $53,640 per year.
-For the 2020-2021 academic year, 34 graduate certificates were handed out to resource management majors at DU.
-Around 24% of these students were from an underrepresented racial-ethnic group, and 56% were women.
+The average in-state tuition for full-time undergraduates is $55,260 per year, while in-state graduate students, on average, pay $55,260 per year.
+During the most recent year for which we have data, 34 people received their graduate certificate in resource management from DU.
+About 69% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #3